Colleges & Schools

 The UIC College of Urban Planning and Public Affairs has an international reputation for promoting just, resilient and livable communities — cities that work.

-The college improves the quality of urban life through education, research and community engagement in transportation, housing, economic development, policy analysis, government finance and more.
+The college and its two departments of Public Administration and Urban Planning and Policy improve the quality of urban life through education, research and community engagement in transportation, housing, economic development, policy analysis, government finance and more.
 Students get hands-on experience in internships with more than 100 agencies and companies in the Chicago area.